snowflakedb/snowflake-cli-templates/dcm_project/README.md

 DCM Projects enable declarative infrastructure management, presenting a less error-prone paradigm that integrates better with Git than imperative approaches.
-Through automated change detection, DCM Projects keep the Snowflake environment synchronized with the definitions files in version management.
+Through automated change detection, DCM Projects keep the Snowflake environment synchronized with the definitions files from different supported sources(SnowGIT repositories, Workspaces, Stages).
 These projects automatically create new objects, modify existing objects, and delete objects that are no longer needed, which supports CI/CD best practices when working with Snowflake environments.

 ## Directory Structure